 \subsection{Our Contributions}

 In this work, however, we provide a negative answer to the above conjecture.
 Specifically, \begin{itemize} \item In Section~\ref{sec:general}, we establish an \(\Omega\bigl(L\log(T/L)\bigr)\) lower bound on the satisficing regret for nonstationary \(K\)-armed bandits.
 We then propose Algorithm~\ref{alg:1}, which achieves an almost matching upper bound of \(\mathcal{O}(L\log T)\).
-Together, these results show that the additional \(\log T\) factor is unavoidable in general when the change points are unknown, thereby ruling out the conjectured \(\mathcal{O}(L)\) satisficing regret guarantee.
+Together, these results show that the additional $T-$dependent \(\log T\) factor is unavoidable in general when the change points are unknown, thereby ruling out the conjectured \(\mathcal{O}(L)\) satisficing regret guarantee.

 \item To establish the lower bounds above, we extend recent \emph{interactive} Fano techniques for bandit regret lower bounds~\citep{chen2024assouad,shufaro2024bits} from stationary to nonstationary environments.
-More importantly, we introduce a \emph{post-interaction reference} framework that strictly generalizes the classical Fano approach and is particularly well suited to nonstationary bandits.
-The key feature is that an auxiliary random variable (the ``reference'') may influence the data-generating process and is revealed to the estimator \emph{after} the interaction.
-This leads to two complementary principles for lower-bounding regret (Section~\ref{sec:ourfano1}): (i) reducing a \emph{portion} of the regret to an identification error under a suitable separation condition, and (ii) interpreting a \emph{portion} of the regret as an \emph{information cost}.
-We further emphasize that this framework may extend to broader classes of nonstationary bandit problems and may be of independent interest.
+More importantly, we introduce a \emph{post-interaction reference} framework that strictly generalizes the classical Fano approach to make it well suited to nonstationary bandits.
+In this framework, a key distinction compared to the Fano techniques is that part of the (initially) unknown environment parameters (the ``reference'') are revealed to the estimator \emph{after} the entire horizon of length $T$.
+This leads to two novel complementary paths in lower bounding the regret (Section~\ref{sec:ourfano1}): (i) reducing a \emph{portion} of the regret to an identification error under a suitable separation condition (used in establishing the lower bound when $L\geq 3$); and (ii) interpreting a \emph{portion} of the regret as an \emph{information cost} (used for \(L=2\)).
+We also note that this framework may extend to broader classes of nonstationary bandit problems and may be of independent interest.

-\item In Section~\ref{sec:specialcase}, we complement the general negative result by identifying a special case in which constant satisficing regret is still achievable.
-Specifically, when there exists an \emph{always-realizable} arm and no satisficing arm ever becomes non-satisficing, the stationary algorithms of \citet{michel2022regret} can be applied directly in the nonstationary setting, yielding \emph{constant} satisficing regret that is independent of both the horizon \(T\) and the number of stationary segments \(L\).\end{itemize}
+\item In Section~\ref{sec:specialcase}, we complement the general negative results by identifying a special case in which constant satisficing regret is achievable.
+Specifically, when there exists an \emph{always-realizable} arm and no satisficing arm ever becomes non-satisficing, following the results in \citet{michel2022regret} can yield a \emph{constant} satisficing regret that is independent of both \(T\) and \(L\).\end{itemize}